jarecoo/practice/notes.md

             * 2. Teach them what to be (e.g. morality, behavior, hard work, manners, etc)
             * 3. Provide emotional support, validation, unconditional love, compassion, empathy, listening ear, encouragement
     * Raise my children to be thoughtful, empathetic, enlightened people, capable of finding their own positive value in life, and contributing to the betterment of others
-2. Fulfillment - Personal, Professional, and Creative
+2. Personal Fulfillment
     * Emphasize experience and memories over possessions and material goods; reduce waste
-        * Just spending and enjoying time with my family
+        * Just spending and enjoying time with my family - “enjoying the simple life”  - “human life it too short to make it about quantity but we can certainly make it about quality.” https://www.reddit.com/r/Stoicism/comments/93d0xh/comment/e3cvurp?st=JKARA06V&sh=f7e3420a
-        * Traveling - See as much of the world as possible
+        * Travel - See as much of the world I want to see as possible
             * PNW - Seattle
             * Iceland
+            * Finland
-            * Finland - northern lights
+            * Northern lights
-            * Canada - Banff
+            * Canada - Banff - Jasper - British Columbia
             * Ireland - Great Britain
             * Alaska
             * Maine, Nova Scotia (2024 for eclipse)
             * Puerto Rico
-            * New England - NYC, Boston
+            * New England - NYC, Boston, DC
             * Costa Rica
             * Norway - Sweden
             * New Zealand
             * Hawaii
             * Fiji
+            * Australia
             * Switzerland
         * Hiking/Camping
             * Narrows